Changes and Big "I" Benefit

 6) Does everyone in my agency need to navigate to the ACORD Forms License site to obtain a license?

-Different Locations/Different AMS = Each needs its own license.
-But remember, only one person needs to get the license for each location/name.
+Multiple Locations/Different AMS = Each needs its own license.
+But remember, only one person needs to get the license for each management system under the overall agency name.